hmlongco/Factory/Sources/Factory/Factory.docc/Basics/Containers.md

 // Will have a MockService
 let service1 = containerA.cachedService()

-// Will have a new or prevously cached instance of ServiceType let service2 = MyContainer.shared.cachedService()
+// Will have a new or previously cached instance of ServiceType let service2 = MyContainer.shared.cachedService()
 ```
 ## AutoRegister